-Note: As mentioned before, microgirds are installed on the distribution end – meaning installation and power collection happens where the power is needed.
+Note: As mentioned before, microgrids are installed on the distribution end – meaning installation and power collection happens where the power is needed.
 Thus, transmission losses are negligible.

-In case of a solar Microgrid, the concept to determine the power generated is the same as a conventional grid: load + losses.
-The method and technical terminology used will be different though with a Microgrid.
+In the case of a solar microgrid, the concept to determine the power generated is the same as a conventional grid: load + losses.
+The method and technical terminology used will be different though with a microgrid.
 This is because we are working with solar panels, batteries and inverters rather than traditional-grid generators, transmission lines, etc.

-With a microgrid based on renewable and intermittent power like solar, the following terminology will be helpful to understand (and different from a traditional grid-tied system):
+With a microgrid based on renewable, intermittent solar power, the following terminology is helpful to understand (and different from) a traditional grid-tied system:

 R = ρL / πr2

-The I-V graph below gives a detailed explanation of parameters to observed while determining the solar panel.
+The I-V graph below gives a detailed explanation of parameters to observe while determining the solar panel.

 Here are descriptions of all the equipment seen in the figure above:

-To help with further understanding, here’s a video about how solar panels work also:
+To help with further understanding, here’s a video about how solar panels work:

 To meet the needs of both the Duplicable City Center and Earthbag Village, an intertie between the two has been designed for redundancy and reliability reasons.
 Any variability in the demand of energy in one structure can therefore be met with the help of power generated from the other structure(s) and vice versa: